 HPSO has written an article on home care in the time of the novel coronavirus that details information on important considerations to providing home health care.

 As with outpatient settings, one challenge impacting patient care is cancellation of appointments, whether by the provider or the patient.
-To reduce the spread of COVID-19, home health therapists can postpone all nonessential appointments or shift these appointments to phone visits, and these options should be explained carefully to the patient, along with the reasons for doing so, such as the importance of protecting them, the people around them, your other patients, and you and your staff.
+If you determine with your patient that in-person care should be discontinued or delayed, you should carefully explain options for different care delivery models to the patient, along with the reasons for doing so, such as the importance of protecting them, the people around them, your other patients, and you and your staff.
 You will find resources to help you with these efforts on the APTA Telehealth webpage.
 It is recommended that you suspend any cancellation or rescheduling fees during the emergency and document the reasons for cancellation or suspension of care.

 Under the APTA Code of Ethics for the Physical Therapist, you should provide notice and information about alternatives for obtaining care if you terminate the provider relationship while the patient or client continues to need physical therapist services.